 making digital art, animation, sound for a computer game production

 Teaching and working methods

-The course is organised as a combination of lectures, practical creative exercises, submission of weekly assignments, self-study, plenary reviews and supervision.
+The course is organized as a combination of lectures, practical exercises, self-study and supervision.

 attendance at lectures in accordance with the teaching plan

 attendance at laboratory teaching in accordance with the teaching plan

 Passed coursework requirements are only valid for 12 months.
 Students who apply for retake of exams/folder assignments after 12 months will have to pass the coursework requirements again next time the course is taught.